 One of the benefits of web statistics and reports is their high availability.
-The user (usually an office manager) does not need the Administration Console and they even do not need Kerio Control administrator rights (special rights are used for statistics).
+The user (usually an office manager) does not need rights for Kerio Control administration (special rights are used for statistics).
 Statistics viewed in web browsers can also be easily printed or saved on the disk as web pages.